sameetpatil5/Notion-Pomodoro-Timer/README.md

 ### PS

-Thanks to **[@Giorgiark](https://github.com/Giorgiark)**, this GitHub repo was inspired by the [**`Giorgiark/pomodorotimer`**](https://github.com/giorgiark/pomodorotimer/) Git repo, which provided the base for the project.
-I didn't fork the repo because **Giorgiark's repo was very simple and barely had any features**.
-My idea is quite different from the original, but as **Giorgiark had the base template and colors figured out** for the Notion Space, I used his base to build upon.
+Special thanks to **[@Giorgiark](https://github.com/Giorgiark)**, whose GitHub repository [**`Giorgiark/pomodorotimer`**](https://github.com/giorgiark/pomodorotimer/) provided the initial inspiration for this project.
+While my implementation differs significantly and expands upon the original idea, I built upon the base template and color scheme tailored for Notion Spaces that Giorgiark had already established.

-The original repo didn't have a license, but if I did something wrong, I apologize and would like to give full credit to [@Giorgiark](https://github.com/Giorgiark) for the original inspiration.
+Although the original repository did not include a license, I want to acknowledge and give full credit to **[@Giorgiark](https://github.com/Giorgiark)** for their foundational work and inspiration for this project.

 ---